APNIC-Labs/draft-kskroll-sentinel/README.md

    environment.
 The techniques describes in this document rely on (DNSSEC validating) resolvers responding with SERVFAIL (RCODE 2) to valid answers.
-Note that a slew of other issues can also cause SERVFAIL responses, so false positive or negative results may sometimes occur.
-To describe this process of classification, we can classify resolvers into four distinct behavior types, for which we will use the labels: "Vnew", "Vold", "Vleg", and "nonV".
+Note that a slew of other issues can also cause SERVFAIL responses, and so the sentinel processing (Section 4) may sometimes result in incorrect conclusions.
+To describe this process of classification, we can classify resolvers into four distinct behavior typos, for which we will use the labels: "Vnew", "Vold", "Vleg", and "nonV".
 These labels correspond to resolver behaviour types as follows:

    o  Vnew: A DNSSEC-Validating resolver that is configured to implement
       this mechanism has loaded the nominated key into its local trusted